 If you’re creating a Definitive Guide first choose your subject.
 Go too wide (Marketing) and you’ll have bitten off more than you can chew.

 Go too narrow (Page Headings), and you’ll struggle to find enough content.

-The sweet spot is something which addresses a particular need for a particular audience (Definitive Guide to E-commerce Content Marketing).
+The sweet spot is something that addresses a particular need for a particular audience (Definitive Guide to E-commerce Content Marketing).

 Regarding length, we’re looking at between 5,000 to 20,000 words in length (I did say this is heavyweight content).

 Now if you’re sitting there thinking ‘no way can I write that amount of content’ here’s a method you can use which breaks it into manageable chunks.

 First, create a table of contents for your guide with maybe 12 chapters.
 For each chapter you just need to write maybe 800 to 1000 words of content - that will take you maybe one hour for each chapter.